Tuk Tuk Tours

 The area of Bang Krachao is often referred to as “The Green Lung of Bangkok” and is a surprising change from the Bangkok people think of.
 Just a few minutes boat ride to cross the Chao Phraya river from the urban jungles of Sukhumvit and Khlong Toei, Bang Krachao is a beautiful area where houses back onto canals and waterways.
 On the weekends there is also the Bang Nampuang Floating Market.
 One of the best ways to explore Bang Krachao is on a bicycle tour.

 This is the big one that everyone is here for.
 The symbolic heart of Thailand’s ruling Chakri dynasty, the sprawling Grand Palace was established in 1782 under the reign of King Rama I. This former royal residence, court and seat of government is also home to the Temple of the Emerald Buddha (Wat Phra Kaew), which still plays host to royal and religious ceremonies today.
 Beware of touts and ignore taxi and tuk tuk drivers who incorrectly tell you the palace is closed and tried to take you elsewhere instead.
+You can read here for more details on visiting the Grand Palace.

 Open: Daily, 8.30am-3.30pm